Fredfromfrance1980/Section-speciale-Lagrangien-du-modele-VLCC-de-Vronsky/README.md

 - version 4 of the Lagrangian of the VLCC model integrating the dynamics of the entangled time field, unifying cosmic expansion and the inertial memory of matter time.

 - version 5 integrating the latest updates as well as the two speculative laws of cosmic pulsation (LPHD and LCFT)

+- Version 6: The Lagrangian V.6 reformulates gravity as an internal tension of time-matter, unifying geometry, thermodynamics, and cosmic morphogenesis in a testable extended equivalence.

 ## Author
 Frédérick Vronsky